redhat-developer/odo/docs/website/docs/command-reference/json-output.md

   - the path of the Devfile,
   - the content of the Devfile,
   - supported `odo` features, indicating if the Devfile defines necessary information to run `odo dev`, `odo dev --debug` and `odo deploy`
+  - the list of commands, if any, along with some useful information about each command
   - ingress or routes created in Deploy mode
 - the status of the component
   - the forwarded ports if odo is currently running in Dev mode,